-Evaluation of the teacher education candidate is completed by the cooperating teacher during each of the field experience assignments and by the cooperating teacher and the university supervisor during student teaching experiences.
+Evaluation of the teacher education candidate is completed by the cooperating teacher during each of the field experience assignments and by the cooperating teacher and the university supervisor and student teaching experiences.
 The evaluations are aligned with the Conceptual Framework.
-Detailed data charts for the evaluations are included as 006.03B3 TED Aggregate Field Experiences and Student Teaching Reports (2 separate reports).
-The following is a summary of the evaluations for field experience (FE) and student teaching (ST) for each of the assessment areas.
-The N indicates the number of candidates.
-Candidates are not evaluated on all of the performance assessment areas in their field experiences.
+Data charts for the evaluations are included as 006.03B3 TED Aggregate Field Experiences and Student Teaching Reports (2 separate reports).